Everything you need to know about actor headshots, all in one place.

 The following two shots are of the same actress, but with different "looks."
 Her hairstyle and outfit are different, as is her expression.
 Although she could have done two different backdrops (one outdoor and one indoor, perhaps), these shots wound up being taken on the same dark gray backdrop.

 - What are "Looks"?
 Looks are considered outfits + backdrops.
 So if you wanted three different "looks," that means you'd be getting three different kinds of shots.
-One look might be a business professional shot, done outdoors with the street blurred out behind you.
+One look might be a business professional shot, taken outdoors with the street blurred out behind you.
 Another might be where you look like a gang member, wearing a leather jacket with a dark alleyway blurred out behind you.
 The final look might be shot on a white backdrop, where you're wearing a dark blue t-shirt, to be used as a "commercial" headshot.
 For each look, you'll usually do a variety of poses and expressions, so you might walk away with 300 shots altogether – 100 pictures taken for each "look."

 - How Long Should My Shoot Be?
 Depending on the skill level of the photographer, most shoots take anywhere from 20 minutes to an hour per look.
 The most skilled photographers usually need less time, so a 3-Look shoot might only take an hour or so, whereas if you're working with a newer photographer it could take up to three hours to capture good expressions for each "look."